openHPI/OpenWHO-chatbot/rasa/data/openWHO/general.md

 - How to participate in a course?
 - Where to enroll in a course?

-## intent:change_email_question
-- How can I change my email?
-- Where can i change my email address?
-- I want to change email
-- I want to use a different email
-- How can I use a different email?
-- Where can I set my email address?

 ## intent:where_certificate_question
 - Where can I find my certificate for the course [COVID-19](course_name)?
 - How can I download a [confirmation of participation](certificate_type)?